Licensed under a 3-clause BSD style license - see LICENSE.rst

 def apply_filters(self):

-mask = np.count_nonzero(self.cutout_data, axis=(1, 2)) > 1
+initial_mask = np.count_nonzero(self.cutout_data, axis=(1, 2)) > 1

-if self.peakmax is not None:
+if newcat is None:

 return None